-- Replace the component if there is any raised metal on surfaces - Replace the component if there is any scratch, ding, dent, or pit, that exceeds 0.050 in.
-(1.27 mm) depth - Make sure dowels fully seat in crankcase hole - Replace any bent, damaged, or stripped studs, refer to Appendix A - 7.
-Requirements for Engine Maintenance - A. These engines must be maintained using Lycoming Engines' approved methods and procedures. - B. Refer to the latest revision of Service Bulletin No. SB-240 for a list of parts must be replaced whenever they are removed.
+- Replace the crankcase, oil sump, or accessory housing if there is any raised metal on surfaces - Replace the crankcase, oil sump, or accessory housing if there is any scratch, ding, dent, or pit, that exceeds 0.050 in.
+(1.27 mm) depth - Replace the crankcase if the dowels do not fully seat into the crankcase holes - Replace any bent, damaged, or stripped studs, refer to Appendix A - 8.
+Requirements for Engine Maintenance - A. These engines must be maintained using Lycoming Engines' approved methods and procedures. - B. Refer to the latest revision of Service Bulletin No. SB-240 for a list of parts must be replaced whenever they are removed. - 9.
+Approved Parts - ▲ CAUTION LYCOMING DOES NOT GIVE APPROVAL FOR USE OF PARTS MANUFACTURER APPROVAL (PMA) PARTS ON ITS ENGINES.

-8. Approved Parts

-CAUTION: LYCOMING DOES NOT GIVE APPROVAL FOR USE OF PARTS MANUFACTURER APPROVAL (PMA) PARTS ON ITS ENGINES.
 LYCOMING INSTALLATION INSTRUCTIONS DO NOT APPLY TO PMA PARTS.
 EQUIPMENT FAILURE COULD OCCUR IF LYCOMING INSTRUCTIONS ARE USED TO INSTALL PMA PARTS.
 DAMAGES RELATED TO THE INSTALLATION OF PMA PARTS COULD VOID THE WARRANTY.